USFDataVisualization/TopoLines/README.md

 If you are on Windows or would like a live demo without running the software, visit **http://131.247.3.215:5050** or **http://131.247.3.213:5050**

+### [required] Install python3, python3-virtualenv, and git

+    On Debian linux, such as Ubuntu
+    > sudo apt install python3 python3-virtualenv git

+    On Mac, you can download from python.org, macports, or homebrew.
+You will need python3, python3-virtualenv, pip, git, ... maybe others

 ### [optional] If you want topolgical distances to work:

     Clone and build Hera (https://bitbucket.org/grey_narn/hera)